-Upcoming Heartland Child Dedication Weekends
+Upcoming Heartland Child Dedication Weekends to be announced.

 What Does the Bible Say About Child Dedication

 At Heartland Alliance Church the Bible is our authority and guide in all matters of faith and practice.

 - I Samuel 1:24-28 (Hannah presenting Samuel)

 - Luke 2:22 (Joseph and Mary presenting Jesus)

 The public act of dedicating a child to God is a direct response to the Scriptures that teach

 Children are a gift from the LORD; they are a reward from him.
 (Psalm 127:3)

 2. A child’s spiritual life is vitally important.

 Jesus said to his disciples: "Things that cause people to sin are bound to come, but woe to that person through whom they come.
 It would be better for him to be thrown into the sea with a millstone tied around his neck than for him to cause one of these little ones to sin.”
 (Luke 17:1-2)